pemo11/easygrader/README.md

 This step is usually not necessary because the zip file will be downloaded from the Moodle course.

-At the moment SimpelGrader is a addition to a Moodle course.
-But that does not mean SimpelGrader cannot used without Moodle.
+At the moment *Simpelgrader* assumes that the structure of the zip file is the same as zip file downloaded from *Moodle*.
+But that does not mean *Simpelgrader* cannot used without *Moodle*.

 It only means that all submissions have to put together in one big file.

-Examle: The submission for exercise EA1 by student Fred Meyer consists of two files: App.java and AppTest.java.
+*Examle*: The submission for exercise EA1 by student Fred Meyer consists of two files: *App.java* and *AppTest.java*.

-The first step is to zip the two files into an archive with the name: EA1_Fred_Meyer.zip.
+The first step is to zip the two files into an archive with the name *EA1_Fred_Meyer.zip*.

-The second step is to zip the zip file into another zip file whose name starts with Submission_ and a unique number: Submission_1_EA1_Fred_Meyer.zip.
+The second step is to zip the zip file into another zip file whose name starts with *Submission_* and a unique number, eg. *Submission_1_EA1_Fred_Meyer.zip*.

 In the third step this zip file is again zipped with all the other submission zip files into one single zip file.

-This single zip file is the file in the submission directory.
+This single zip file is the (only) file in the submission directory.

 ### Step 2: Check the Settings (Menue A)